 Consideration of any facility for use as a hurricane evacuation shelter must take into account wind hazards.
 Both design and construction problems may preclude a facility from being used as a shelter.
-Local building codes are frequently inadequate for higher wind speeds.
+Local building codes are frequently inadequate for high wind speeds.

-- If possible, select buildings that a structural engineer has certified as being capable of withstanding wind loads according to ASCE (American Society of Engineers) 7-98 or ANSI (American National Standards Institute) A58 (1982) structural design criteria.
-Buildings must be in compliance with all local building and fire codes. - Failing a certification (see above), request a structural engineer to rank the proposed hurricane evacuation shelters based on his or her knowledge and the criteria contained in these guidelines. - Avoid uncertified buildings of the following types: - -Buildings with long or open roof spans longer than 40 feet. - -Unreinforced masonry buildings. - -Pre-engineered (steel pre-fabricated) buildings built before the mid-1980s. - -Buildings that will be exposed to the full force of hurricane winds. - -Buildings with flat roofs or built with lightweight materials. - · Give preference to the following: - -Buildings with 10°-30° pitched, hipped roofs; or with heavy concrete roofs. - -Buildings no more than 60 feet high. - -Buildings in sheltered areas (protected from strong winds). - -Buildings whose access routes are not tree-lined.
+- Ideally, select buildings that a structural engineer has certified as being capable of withstanding wind loads according to American Society of Engineers (ASCE) (7-10) or Safety Equipment Institute (SEI) / American National Standards Institute (ANSI) (7-05) structural design criteria.
+Ideally, these structures should meet Emergency Shelter Criteria in International Code Council - ICC-500 (2014) and accessibility requirements in ICC A117.1 (2009). - Acceptable buildings must meet ASCE 7-98 or ANSI A58 (1982) structural design criteria. - Buildings must be in compliance with all local building and fire codes. - If a certification is not available (see first bullet above), request a structural engineer through local authorities to rank the proposed hurricane evacuation shelters based on his or her knowledge and the criteria contained in these guidelines. - Avoid uncertified buildings of the following types: - Buildings with long or open roof spans longer than 40 feet - Unreinforced masonry buildings - o Pre-engineered (steel prefabricated) buildings built before the mid-1980s - Buildings that will be exposed to the full force of hurricane winds - Buildings with flat roofs or built with lightweight materials - Give preference to the following: - Buildings with 10°-30° pitched, hipped roofs, or with heavy concrete roofs - Buildings no more than 60 feet high